Adventist Health Portland

-Adventist Health Portland (formerly Portland Adventist Medical Center), is a 302-bed hospital serving 900,000 residents on the east side of the Portland-Vancouver metropolitan area in the United States.
+Adventist Health Portland (formerly Portland Adventist Medical Center), is a 302-bed hospital serving 900,000 residents on the east side of the Portland-Vancouver metropolitan area in the United States..
+The organization employs more than 2,300 staff and also operates a 32-bed emergency department, and a network of 27 clinics, along with urgent care, home care, and hospice services.
 It is the primary teaching hospital of the Walla Walla University Nursing program.

 History

 In 1893, Lewis Belknap, M.D., headed west from Michigan where he had been a student at Dr. Harvey Kellogg's Battle Creek Sanitarium, intending to start a similar sanitarium on the West Coast.
 He arrived in Portland, Oregon penniless after having been robbed while in San Francisco.
 An Adventist minister by the name of Starbuck lent him the first month's rent for small house where Belknap set up a medical practice.
 Along with his wife, he operated a six patient facility on East Twelfth St. in Portland.

 The couple soon relocated to the Reed Mansion, which provided them with 20 patient beds, a surgical ward, office, kitchen and dining room.
 The stable was re-modeled into treatment rooms and a nurse's dormitory and in 1896, the Belknaps moved from the area and the Seventh-day Adventist (SDA) church obtained the facility.
 The church added a two-year nurses training program and formed a health food company in 1897.

 In 1902, the need for expansion relocated the sanitarium to the base of Mt.
 Tabor.
 There a four-story wood building provided for 75 patients and was easily accessible from the train station a few blocks away.
 William Holden, M.D., joined the staff in 1903 and soon took the position of medical director, which he would hold till his death in 1955.
 It was under his direction that the hospital transitioned from a long-term care facility to a surgical/medical facility.